samboy/ObHack/README.md

   This is for ports of Doom where the deathmatch level is updated after a given number of frags or a time limit is reached.

-*Note that the Capture the Flag more is no longer available.
+*Note that the Capture the Flag mode is no longer available.
 For people who want CTF support, use the ObHack-8-Final version of ObHack.*

 ### Adjustments